-Understand the potential of your compound to be effluxed by BCRP using our BCRP substrate identification assay.
+Understand the potential of your compound to be a substrate of the BCRP efflux transporter using our BCRP substrate identification assay.

 BCRP substrate identification is in our portfolio of in vitro transporter services.
 Cyprotex deliver consistent, high quality data for either your early stage screening projects or your later stage regulatory studies.

-ABCG2 is a high-capacity efflux transporter with wide substrate specificity recognizing large, hydrophobic molecules of either negative or positive charge, organic anions, and sulfate conjugates4.
+ABCG2 is a high-capacity efflux transporter with wide substrate specificity recognizing large, hydrophobic molecules of either negative or positive charge, organic anions, and sulfate conjugates.

 4Chen Z et al., (2010) Int J Cancer 126(4); 841-851

-Regulatory study - 1, 10, 50 and 100 µM (different concentrations available) plus inhibition at a single substrate concentration
+Regulatory study - 1, 10, 50 and 100 µM (different concentrations available) plus inhibition at two substrate concentrations (1 and 10 µM)

 |Assay Conditions||Apical to basolateral and basolateral to apical in presence and absence of 10 µM fumitremorgin C|